Personal profile

 Biography

-Kathryn McEwan is a Lecturer in Community Wellbeing.
+Kathryn McEwan is an Assistant Professor in Community Wellbeing.
 Her research explores end-of-life care, death literacy, and support for caregivers, with a particular interest in how experiences of dying and bereavement are shaped by social class, service structures, and cultural narratives.

-Kathryn teaches across undergraduate and postgraduate programmes, with a particular interest in compassionate and inclusive practice.
-She is committed to applied, collaborative research that improves real-world outcomes for people navigating complex care systems.
+Kathryn teaches across undergraduate and postgraduate programmes, with a particular focus on compassionate and inclusive practice.
+She is committed to applied, collaborative research that improves real-world outcomes for people navigating complex care systems and informs the education of the future health and social care workforce.

-She also serves as a convenor for the British Sociological Association’s Early Career Forum, supporting community-building and knowledge-sharing among early-career sociologists.
+She also co-founded and serves as a convenor for the British Sociological Association’s Mid-Career Forum, supporting community-building, knowledge-sharing, and career development for mid-career sociologists.

 Education/Academic qualification